xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Grading Policy
-This is a tentative grade criteria.
+This is a tentative grading criteria.
 The final grades will be relative to others in the class.
 - 40% Homework Assignments
 - 20% Midterm Exam
 - 20% Final Exam